cybercongress/go-cyber/docs/cyberd.md

 Token weighted [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf) limited by token weighted bandwidth do not have inherent problems of naive PageRank and is resistant to sybil attacks.
 For the time being we will call it cyber•Rank until something better emerge.

 In the centre of spam protection system is an assumption that write operations can be executed only by those who have vested interest in the evolutionary success of a relevance machine.
-Every 1% of stake in consensus computer gives the ability to use 1% of possible network broadband and computing capabilities.
+Every 1% of stake in consensus computer gives the ability to use 1% of possible network bandwidth and computing capabilities.

-As nobody uses all possessed broadband we can safely use 10x fractional reserves with 2 minute recalculation target.
+As nobody uses all possessed bandwidth we can safely use 10x fractional reserves with 2 minute recalculation target.

 In order to switch from one algorithm to another we are going to make simulations and experiment with economic a/b testing based on winning chains through hard spoons.